 More than one-third (36 percent to 48 percent) of US consumers say that their current medical providers have electronic capabilities.

-US consumers who consider it important (very/somewhat) to have electronic access to their medical records are 3.5 times more likely to switch providers to gain access (52 percent) compared to those consumers who do not find it to be important (at all/very) (13 percent).
+The results of this survey show compelling reasons for doctors to consider adopting the use of EMRs.
+A majority of US consumers who consider it important (very/somewhat) to have electronic access to their medical records are 3.5 times more likely to switch providers to gain access (52 percent), compared to those consumers who do not find it to be important (at all/very) (13 percent).

 According to Accenture’s survey, between about one-quarter (28 percent) and 40 percent of doctors say electronic capabilities are available to their patients.
-About one-third (36 percent) to almost half (48 percent) of consumers say their current providers offer these same capabilities.
-See the graphic.
+While about one-third (36 percent) to almost half (48 percent) of consumers say their current providers offer these same capabilities.